For an optimal site experience, we recommend using a different browser.

-This statement is approved by the boards and made on behalf of Chubb European Group SE (“CEG”), Chubb Services UK Limited (“CSUK”) and Chubb Capital I Limited (together referred to as ‘Chubb’) and constitutes Chubb’s slavery and human trafficking statement for the financial year ending on 31 December 2021.
+This statement is approved by the Boards and made on behalf of Chubb European Group SE UK Branch (“CEG”), Chubb Services UK Limited (“CSUK”), Chubb Capital I Limited (“CCI”) and Chubb Underwriting Agencies Limited (“CUAL”) (together referred to as ‘Chubb’) and constitutes Chubb’s slavery and human trafficking statement for the financial year ended on 31 December 2024.

 Chubb provides commercial and personal property and casualty insurance, personal accident and supplemental health insurance, reinsurance and life insurance to a diverse group of clients.
-We aim to comply with legal and regulatory requirements everywhere we do business and to embed the values in our Code of Conduct in our activities.
+We strive to ensure compliance with legal and regulatory requirements in all regions of the world in which we operate and to embed the values in our Code of Conduct in our activities.

-CSUK acts as the principal employer of staff, jointly with CEG, for Chubb’s UK employees and is a corporate service provider within the Chubb Group companies in the United Kingdom.
+CSUK acts as the principal employer of staff, jointly with CEG, for Chubb’s UK employees and is a corporate service provider within the Chubb Group companies in the UK.

 Our supply chains include vendors that assist Chubb in the fulfilment of insurance claims and suppliers from which we procure goods and services to carry out our business.